qdrant/landing_page/qdrant-landing/content/documentation/integrations/cheshire-cat.md

 ### First configuration of the LLM

-* Open the Admin Portal in your browser at [localhost:1865/admin](http://localhost:1865/admin)
+* Open the Admin Portal in your browser at [localhost:1865/admin](http://localhost:1865/admin).
-* Configure the LLM in the `Settings` tab
+* Configure the LLM in the `Settings` tab.
-* If you don't explicitly choose it using `Settings` tab, the Embedder follows the LLM
+* If you don't explicitly choose it using `Settings` tab, the Embedder follows the LLM.

 ## Blog
 For more information refer to the Cheshire Cat [documentation](https://cheshire-cat-ai.github.io/docs/) and [blog](https://cheshirecat.ai/blog/).